A Slice Theorem for singular Riemannian foliations, with applications: Introduction

 \section{Introduction}

 We consider certain partitions $\F$ of Riemannian manifolds $M$ called \emph{\srf s}.
-These are partitions into smooth connected (locally equidistant) submanifolds of possibly varying dimension called \emph{leaves}, such that the set of all smooth vertical vector fields generates the foliation, and such that a geodesic which is orthogonal to one leaf is necessarily orthogonal to all leaves it meets.
-See \cite{Molino} for a more precise definition.
-Our main objects of study are \emph{smooth basic functions}, that is, smooth functions on $M$ that are constant on the leaves of $\F$.
+These are partitions into smooth connected equidistant submanifolds of possibly varying dimension called \emph{leaves} (see Section \ref{S:preliminaries} for the precise definition and some basic facts).

 Singular Riemannian foliations generalize several classes of objects that have been traditionally studied in Riemannian Geometry.
-One example is the decomposition into orbits under an action of a connected group by isometries, which we will also refer to as a \emph{homogeneous} \srf.
-In the linear case, that is, for orthogonal representations, such orbit decomposition is a classic object of study in Invariant Theory.
-In the general, non-linear case, this is part of the theory of Differentiable Transformation Groups (see for example \cite{Bredon}).
+One example is the decomposition into orbits under an action of a connected group by isometries, which we will also refer to as a \emph{homogeneous} \srf, studied in the theory of Differentiable Transformation Groups (see for example \cite{Bredon}).
 Another class is that of Isoparametric Foliations, whose study goes back to Levi-Civita and \'E.~Cartan in the 1930's, but whose origins can be traced back even further to the 1910's.
 Nevertheless, it remains an important object of current research, see \cite{Thorbergsson} for a survey.
 Finally, one of course has (regular) Riemannian foliations, which date back to the 1950's \cite{Reinhart59,Haefliger58}.
 Certain \srf s arise naturally in this context, by taking leaf closures of an arbitrary regular Riemannian foliation, see \cite{Molino}.